muhammadaqibawaan/PHP/README.md

 ## To run this app:
 - create a MySQL database and import cms.sql
 - edit connection.php to add database credentials
-- to see Home page and Admin functionality, login as "username: anwar, Ppassword: 123"
+- to see Home page and Admin functionality, login as "username: anwar, password: 123"